PetrichorXjh/Trustworthy_AI/README.md

 --lr: learning rate

---optim: the optimizer for model training
+--optim: the optimizer for model training [SGD, Adam, Adagrad]

 --ep:  the epoch for model training